 Raspberry leaf tea and fertility:

 The benefits of drinking raspberry leaf tea for fertility are vast and it is like a tonic to prepare your body for pregnancy and labor.
 Raspberry leaves contain many vitamins such as Vitamin A, B complex, C, and E as well as iron, calcium, potassium and phosphorus.
 Red Raspberry leaves can help to prevent hemorrhage so can help protect against miscarriage, bleeding during childbirth and healing post birth.
 It can also help women who are suffering from endometriosis.
 It acts as a tonic for the uterus helping to tone the uterine muscles.
 This can improve uterine health in general which can help to prevent miscarriage due to a weak uterus.
-Toning the muscles can also help to prepare for labor, to bring about strong progressive contractions.
+Toning the muscles can also help to prepare for labour, to bring about strong progressive contractions.
 It can also help with nausea during early pregnancy.

 Raspberry leave tea can be bought in T-bags and can help prepare you for pregnancy when drunk daily for a few months prior to conceiving.
 You should drink 1-3 cups a day.
 It also comes in liquid drops or tablets but as the tea is quite pleasant it was the best option for me.
 Most advice says it is safe to drink during pregnancy but maybe avoid it in the first trimester.
 I stopped drinking it once I got pregnant and then started again when I was a few weeks off my due date.